-It seems almost laughable now, but when I first started out in my career almost 2 decades ago, I was a staunch advocate of the viewpoint “My work will speak for itself, I do not need to promote my ability, after all, I am doing my job well and management must be aware of this fact – My promotion is in the bag.”
+Learning how to identify growth opportunities at work is essential if you want to excel in your career.
+It seems almost laughable for me now, but when I first started out in my career almost 2 decades ago.
+I was an advocate of the viewpoint “My work will speak for itself, I do not need to promote my ability.
+After all, I am doing my job well and management must be aware of this fact.
+My promotion is in the bag.”

-However, all I was demonstrating to management was that I was capable, my colleagues, on the other hand, displayed exceptional ability by proactively seeking opportunities to stretch themselves, move out of their safe havens (i.e. comfort zones) for management to recognise their full potential.
+However, all I was demonstrating to management was that I was capable of doing my job.
+My colleagues, on the other hand, displayed exceptional ability by proactively seeking growth opportunities.
+They stretched themselves, moved out of their safe havens (i.e. comfort zones) in order for management to recognise their full potential.

-I began to observe and talk to colleagues that were being promoted and learnt very fast that I needed to stretch myself.
-I needed to move out of my comfort zone, take on new tasks and continuously take steps to learn, develop, grow and ultimately transform from a capable employee to one with exceptional ability.
+I began to observe and talk to colleagues that were being promoted.
+I learnt very fast that I needed to stretch myself.
+Essentially, I needed to move out of my comfort zone and take on new tasks.
+In order to identify growth opportunities at work, I had to actively take steps to develop and grow.
+Which would ultimately transform me from being a capable employee to one with exceptional abilities.
 And so my journey of transformation began.

-So when you look at your job, what do you see?
+So when you look at your job, what growth opportunities do you see?

-It is often these opportunities that enable you to stand out from your peers, sticking to what you do is fine if you want to stay where you are, but if you want to progress it is for you demonstrate both your desire and clear potential to step up to the next level.
+The opportunities that are presented to you at your workplace often enable you to stand out from your peers.
+Sticking to what you do is fine if you want to stay where you are, but if you want to progress it is for you to demonstrate your clear potential to step up to the next level.

-Look for those golden opportunities that will push you outside of your comfort zone, where you will need to stretch yourself in order to achieve desired outcomes and when this happens, growth & development occur.
-As you take steps to learn new skills, grow and develop, a further positive domino effect is the recognisable growth in self-confidence, leading to others having confidence in you.
-Stretching yourself will then become your normalised development pattern.
+- Look for golden opportunities that will push you outside of your comfort zone and allow you to stretch yourself in order to achieve desired outcomes.
+And when this happens, growth & development occur.

-Reflecting on my intrapreneur career, I firmly identify the various opportunities I sought out in differing roles coupled with the tangible benefits reaped.
-Not all opportunities will be handed to you on a plate, you need to search and take them – be a proactive opportunity digger!
+- Not all opportunities will be handed to you on a plate.
+You need to search and take them – be a proactive opportunity digger!